 The Different Types of Cacti

-There are about 1300 different species of cacti, but they can all be divided into one of two different subgroups: tropical cacti (also called epiphytes) which grow in humid, tropical climates, and desert cacti which grow in hot arid environments.
-Both can make great houseplants, but depending on which type you have, they require different care and maintenance.
+There are roughly 1,300 species of cacti, divided into two primary categories: tropical cacti, or epiphytes, which prosper in humid, tropical climates, and desert cacti, which thrive in arid, hot conditions.
+Both types make great indoor plants, but they require different care and maintenance routines tailored to their particular environments.

 Some of the most common species of cacti are as follows: